JasonLee-cp/JasonLee-cp.github.io/_posts/dev/deployment/2023-03-28-deploy-ecs.md

 comments:
 ---

+1. Create an ALB
+2. Create a task definition
+3. Create a service
+4. Conclusion

+---

 In the [last post](https://noisrucer.github.io/dev/2023/03/27/upload-ecr/), we uploaded our simple FastAPI server container image to ECR.

 In this article, we'll deploy our server on ECS Fargate so that you can access from anywhere around the world!